-Notice that Google reviews are featured prominently in the listing.
+Notice that Google reviews are displayed prominently in the listing featured snippets.
 This can have a serious impact on your click-through rate, as negative reviews may scare people off, and this can ultimately impact your search ranking.

 Every week, take a few minutes to read any new reviews about your business that appear on Google, Yelp, and other third-party platforms.

 Depending on the issue, you may even be able to resolve the problem and turn a negative review into a positive one.